vporton/paid-proxy/README.md

 # Paid Proxy

+## What it does
-Proxy intended for Google Maps that limits the quantity of requests accordingly the sum paid by the user through in-app purchases or Stripe.
+It's a reverse proxy that limits an amount of requests accordingly to specified price of every request.
+The accounts can be topped up by in-app purchases or Stripe.

 **Warning:** The support for in-app purchases is not yet debugged, because Google is slow to answer bug reports and support requests.